Mapei Grout

 Have now put masking tape on the edges in the hope that it doesn't stick underneath the silicon.
 I know you told me about that tape, but I never got round to getting it.
 Wondering how long I should leave the masking tape up before attempting to rip it off.

-It will probably pull the silicone off Minnie if you leave it too long, try and cut a small angled hole in the nozzle, this will give you a thinner line which is easier to work with, Try the washing up liquid approach, it will help you loads.
+It will probably pull the Silicon off Minnie if you leave it too long, try and cut a small angled hole in the nozzle, this will give you a thinner line which is easier to work with, Try the washing up liquid approach, it will help you loads.
 Just have a practice first.

 :thumbsup: